2017 Philadelphia Eagles season: Week 1: at Washington Redskins

 The Eagles kicked off the 2017 season on the road against the Redskins.
 The Eagles started off with two touchdown passes from Carson Wentz to give them a 13–0 lead.
 (Kicker Caleb Sturgis missed an extra point after the second touchdown.)
 However, the Redskins came back with a Ryan Kerrigan pick six and a touchdown pass from Kirk Cousins to running back Chris Thompson to give them a 14–13 lead late in second quarter.
 The lead was very short lived, however, as the Eagles responded with a field goal to give them a 16–14 lead at the half.
 The third quarter only consisted of field goals.
-The Eagles led 22–17 at the end of the third quarter.
-In the fourth quarter, Kirk Cousins fumbled the ball which Eagles defensive end Fletcher Cox recovered for a touchdown to seal an Eagles victory.
+The Eagles led 22–17 with just over two minutes left in the game.
+On the Redskins' ensuing drive, Kirk Cousins fumbled the ball, which Eagles defensive tackle Fletcher Cox recovered for a touchdown to seal the victory.
 This was the Eagles first win against the Redskins since September 2014, ending a five-game losing streak to their division rival.
 This was also the Eagles first win at FedExField since 2013.

 With the win, the Eagles started 1–0 for the sixth time in their last seven season openers.